pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/newcontributor/mentoring_process.rst

     #.
 If it a patch of a new feature or bug fix, apply the patch to relevant package and merge it.
     #.
 Hereafter the `Stable Phase Updates`_ process will be applied

+Note: There is also exist an other way to contribute development of Pardus, (this is for espacially git based projects) this is done via `issue tracking system`_, you can see details from there_.

 .. _freeze exception: http://developer.pardus.org.tr/guides/releasing/official_releases/freezes/freeze_exception_process.html#exception-process
 .. _Stable Phase Updates: http://developer.pardus.org.tr/guides/packaging/package_update_process.html#stable-phase-updates
 .. _technical mail list: http://liste.pardus.org.tr/mailman/listinfo/teknik